Azure-Samples/azure-ai-vision-sdk/README.md

 * **Text** - Also known as **Read** or **OCR**.
 Performs Optical Character Recognition (OCR) and returns the text detected in the image, including the approximate location of every text line and word.
 * **Crop Suggestions** - Also known as **Smart Crop**.
 Recommendations for cropping operations that preserve content (e.g. for thumbnail generation).

+The Image Analysis APIs also support **background removal** (segmentation).
+This feature can either output an image of the detected foreground object with a transparent background, or a gray-scale alpha matte image showing the opacity of the detected foreground object.

-You can either upload an image for analysis by providing the name of an image file on disk, or you can provide a publicly-accessible URL of the image.
+For all scenarios, you can either upload an image for analysis by providing the name of an image file on disk, or you can provide a publicly-accessible URL of the image.

 ### Supported Programming Languages and Platforms